UnitedHealth Group: 2000s

+2010s

+Through 2010 and into 2011, senior executives of the company met monthly with executives of other health insurers to limit the effect of the health care reform law.
 In July 2010, Ingenix acquired Picis Clinical Solutions, Inc., a health information provider for the high-acuity areas of hospitals.
 In 2011, Logistics Health, Inc. of La Crosse, Wisconsin, was acquired by OptumHealth.
 In September 2014, the office buildings where LHI is based were sold to UnitedHealth Group for $45 million.
 In February 2012, the company acquired XLHealth, a sponsor of Medicare Advantage health plans with a primary focus on medicare recipients with special needs such as those with chronic illness and those eligible for Medicaid ("dual eligibles").
 In October 2012, UnitedHealth Group and Amil Participações, one of the biggest Brazilian health insurance companies, completed the first phase of their merger.

-In February 2014, Optum secured a majority stake in the Washington, D.C.-based startup Audax Health.
+In February 2014, Optum secured a majority stake in the Washington, D.C.–based startup Audax Health.
 Audax's CEO, Grant Verstandig, continued running the firm alongside COO David Ko.
 In October 2014, Optum Health acquired the health services unit of Alere for $600 million cash.

-In March 2015, it was announced that CatamaranRx will be acquired by OptumRx.
+In March 2015, it was announced that CatamaranRx would be acquired by OptumRx.
 In April 2016, the company announced it was pulling out of all but a "handful" of state healthcare exchanges provided under Affordable Care Act and will continue to sell only in three states in 2017.

 In 2017, UnitedHealth's Optum unit acquired Rally Health, a company started by Audax Health's executives.
-Prior to acquisition, in 2015, UnitedHealth supported Rally Health as a majority investor, and through enrolling 5 million UnitedHealth policy holders in Rally Health's flagship product, RallySM.
-The close relations between UnitedHealth, Audax Health and Rally Health follows a close personal relationship between Grant Vrestandig (Audax and Rally) and UnitedHealth's President and CFO at the time, David Wichmann.
+Prior to acquisition, in 2015, UnitedHealth supported Rally Health as a majority investor, and through enrolling more than 5 million UnitedHealth policy holders in Rally Health's flagship product, Rally.
+The close relations between UnitedHealth, Audax Health and Rally Health follows a close personal relationship between Grant Verstandig (Audax and Rally) and UnitedHealth's President and CFO at the time, David Wichmann.

 In June 2019, UnitedHealth's Optum division acquired Davita Medical Group from DaVita Inc. for $4.3 billion.
 That year, the company also agreed to acquire Equian for $3.2 billion.
 On June 19, 2019, UnitedHealth acquired the online patient community platform PatientsLikeMe for an undisclosed amount and it will be incorporated into UnitedHealth Group's research division.

-In November 2019, Andrew Witty was named president of UnitedHealth, in addition to his role as chief executive of the company's Optum division.
+In November 2019, Andrew Witty was named president of UnitedHealth Group, in addition to his role as chief executive of the company's Optum division.